-To address this deficit, in 2018 we commenced the trial of our financial capability program, Ca$hED Up, which involves rural, remote and regional schools implementing the five-lesson course with all Year 7 students, typically through a Life Skills or Pathways program.
+To address this deficit, in 2018 we commenced the trial of our financial capability program, Ca$hED Up, which involves regional, remote and regional schools implementing the five-lesson course with all Year 7 students, typically through a Life Skills or Pathways program.

 A number of Queensland schools have completed the trial with additional schools planning to do so in 2019.
 Early results are promising and the QCoal Foundation is focussed on assessing these results and engaging with more schools to expand the trial.

 Results from the trial will be used to determine the effectiveness of the program; its ability to be replicated state-wide and to shape future program content.